hCaptcha/HCaptcha-ios-sdk/README.md

     })
 ```

-Important note: the caller's code is responsible for hiding `WebView` after challenge processing.
-This can be achieved with:
+Note: caller code is responsible for hiding the `WebView` after challenge processing.
+This is illustrated in the Example app, and can be achieved with:

 1. Regular Swift API:
    ```swift